 Are you still writing SKUs on a notepad or entering them manually into a computer?
-Motorola suggests that you stop it!
+These older methods are prone to human error and even loss of the physical document.
 The potential to mistype and the time taken to write or type each number by hand adds up to a lot of extra overhead.
+There are some key features of a warehouse system that remove the need for manual entry.
 Many products have barcodes or SKUs that can be picked up by a scanner.
 Scanning a barcode and having it automatically entered into the system is a lot more reliable than doing it by hand, and it will get products off the dock and into your system quicker.

 Safety is of the utmost importance to anyone in warehouse operations management.
 Why?
-Because an accident on the job could spell disaster for the company’s productivity and bottom line.
+Aside from the obvious impact an injured employee faces, an accident on the job site can drastically harm an operation’s bottom line and affect your workplace’s reputation.
 A safe warehouse is an efficient warehouse, so make sure you are following these guidelines laid out by Camcode, a leading barcode provider:

 - Ensure all aisles are clear and spills are cleaned up immediately

 - Use safety equipment at all times (eye protection, hard hats)

 - Ensure emergency exits and sprinklers are not blocked

 - Provide appropriate ladders and train employees on which ladders are best for what job

 - Have an emergency response plan in place